Airport: Box Cover Front

 Cons

-• Luck impacts outcomes
+• Luck factor present

 Disclaimer: Clicking our links may result in us earning enough for a new pair of dice, but not enough to quit our day jobs as amateur board game hustlers.